War of the lupins

 Lincoln’s lupin trials come under the umbrella of the $36 million NZMCo-led Sheep Industry Transformation Project, aimed at strengthening the merino industry by developing feed plants, genetics, animal health and marketing options.
 MPI invested $15 million from its Sustainable Farming Fund into the five-year project, extended this year to end in 2017.

-At Sawdon Station, a separate Lincolnw study found merino ewes and lambs gain similar weight on lupins as on lucerne.
+At Sawdon Station, a separate Lincoln study found merino ewes and lambs gain similar weight on lupins as on lucerne.
 Ewe pregnancy weights, lambing rates and wool production are also similar, and the crop has been fermented into nutritious silage.

 Lincoln professor and legume guru Derrick Moot says Russell lupins will enable many high-country farmers to grow out lambs ready for slaughter.
 This is good news as they run out of options, while down-country finishers (who once bought the lambs) instead graze dairy cows for cash.